hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 We separate these into two sets, [Advanced Bootstrap Options](#advanced-bootstrap-options) and [Escape Hatch Overrides](#escape-hatch-overrides).
 Both require writing Envoy config in the protobuf JSON encoding.
-Advanced options covers smaller chunks that might commonly need to be set for tasks like configuring tracing.
+Advanced options cover smaller chunks that might commonly need to be set for tasks like configuring tracing.
 In contrast, escape hatches give almost complete control over the proxy setup, but require operators to manually code the entire configuration in protobuf JSON.